guzhibin23/guzhibin.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a fourth-year Ph.D. student in the Department of Computer Science at [Beijing Jiaotong University](https://bjtu.edu.cn/), under the supervision of Professor [Songhe Feng] (http://faculty.bjtu.edu.cn/8407/).
-From March 2023 to March 2024, I was sponsored by the China Scholarship Council (CSC) and served as a visiting scholar at the [Singapore University of Technology and Design] (https://www.sutd.edu.sg/), under the guidance of Professor [Jun Liu] (https://people.sutd.edu.sg/~jun_liu/).
+I am currently a fourth-year Ph.D. student in the Department of Computer Science at [Beijing Jiaotong University](https://bjtu.edu.cn/), under the supervision of Professor [Songhe Feng](http://faculty.bjtu.edu.cn/8407/).
+From March 2023 to March 2024, I was sponsored by the China Scholarship Council (CSC) and served as a visiting scholar at the [Singapore University of Technology and Design](https://www.sutd.edu.sg/), under the guidance of Professor [Jun Liu](https://people.sutd.edu.sg/~jun_liu/).
 My research focuses on machine learning and data mining, with particular emphasis on multi-view learning and weakly supervised learning.

 A data-driven personal website
 ======